upper waypoint

 One lane will remain open on 19th Avenue for public transit, emergency responders and local access.
 Parking on 19th Avenue will also be restricted in work zones.

-“ There’s been a lot of outreach.
-This is a really major corridor,” O’Donnell said, adding that Caltrans has canvassed the area to alert residents and businesses of the upcoming work.
+“ This is a really busy area in San Francisco.
+There’s a lot going on,” O’Donnell said, adding that Caltrans has canvassed the area to alert residents and businesses of the upcoming work.

 When exactly will the 19th Avenue closure start and end?